-TEMPERATURE - When pressing TEMP,

-the induction cook top will begin setting

-the temperature and the TEMP light will illuminate.
-The default temperature is 248 degrees (120 degrees Celsius).
-The temperature can be adjusted by touching the "up" or "down" button.
-NOTE: The temperature range is 140 degrees to 464 degrees (60 to 240 degrees Celsius).
+TEMPERATURE - When pressing TEMP, the induction cook top will begin setting the temperature and the TEMP light will illuminate.
+The default temperature is 248 degrees Fahrenheit (120 degrees Celsius).
+The temperature can be adjusted by touching the UP or DOWN buttons.

+NOTE: The temperature range is 140 degrees to 420 degrees Fahrenheit for a single "eye" (60 to 215 degrees Celsius).

 TIMER - When pressing TIMER, the light of the TIMER and one of the lights on HEATING/TEMP will illuminate accordingly.
 The cook top will enter the Time Setting mode.
 Five seconds after setting, the window will automatically shift to the mode display of the corresponding function.
 To view the countdown time, press TIMER again.
-The display window will show you the reamaining time.
+The display window will show you the remaining time.